Legal · Document 02 · Terms

 Fees, billing and founding-partner terms

 Subscription fees are as set out on your Order Form and reflect the tier you have chosen.
-Fees are payable annually in advance unless the Order Form provides otherwise.
-The fees on chat.org.uk are the fees you pay; we do not levy hidden platform fees, per-message fees or per-participant fees.
+Fees are payable yearly in advance unless the Order Form provides otherwise.
+The fees on chat.org.uk are the fees you pay; we do not charge hidden platform fees, fees per message or fees per person.
+The only per-message amount we ever pass on is the carrier's own SMS charge, at cost and notified to you in advance, where a channel's conversational SMS exceeds fair use.
 Adding volunteers, families and residents to a Governed Channel does not increase your fee.

 Fees are exclusive of VAT, which will be added at the prevailing rate where applicable.
 Late payment of an undisputed invoice may attract statutory interest under the Late Payment of Commercial Debts (Interest) Act 1998.

-If you joined under our founding-partner programme, you receive: 50% off the published list price for two years from the date of your first Order Form; your price locked at the founding-partner level for life thereafter (subject only to inflation-linked annual review capped at CPI); and onboarding and migration included at no extra charge, in exchange for participating as a named reference and contributing to a published case study.
+If you joined under our founding-partner programme, you receive: 50% off the published list price for two years from the date of your first Order Form; thereafter, the list price published at the date of your first Order Form, locked for the life of your subscription; and onboarding and migration included at no extra charge – in exchange for participating as a named reference and contributing to a published case study once you are satisfied the Service has earned them.

 Intellectual property